-Santa Barbara’s daily, one of California’s oldest, stops publishing after owner declares bankruptcy
+Santa Barbara’s paper, one of California’s oldest, stops publishing after owner declares bankruptcy

 About half of registered voters in Santa Barbara County are Democrats while roughly a quarter are Republicans, statistics that mirror the rest of the state.
 Under McCaw’s leadership, the paper in 2016 was among the few to endorse Republican Donald Trump for president.
 Democratic candidate Hillary Clinton won nearly twice as many votes in the county.
 McCaw personally wrote an editorial endorsing Trump again in 2020.

 The community still has a weekly newspaper, The Independent, as well as the digital site Noozhawk.
-The closest major daily newspapers, though, are now in San Luis Obispo to the north and Los Angeles to the south.
+The closest major daily newspaper is now in Ventura County.
+San Luis Obispo and Los Angeles, each more than 90 miles (145 kilometers) away, also have daily papers.

 The Press-News’ closure is the latest example of a struggling news media, said Tim Franklin, an expert in local news at Northwestern University’s Medill School of Journalism.